subarnop/Daisy/README.md

 $ cd Daisy
 ```

-Compile and run for 'Runtime Input Method'
+Runtime Input Method:
 ```
 $ gcc -std=c99 main.c function.c
 $ ./a.out

 ```

-Compile for 'Input Using a Text File'
+Input using a Text File:
 ```
-$ gedit run.txt
 $ gcc -std=c99 main.c function.c
-$ ./a.out run.txt
+$ ./a.out /path/to/file
 ```

 Functional Words used and their functions:white_check_mark: